Subject Leader : Mrs Taylor

 How is the content / theme chosen?

 Whenever possible, we teach through a themed approach, to enable children to embed learning and make connections, which leads to a greater depth of understanding within the subject.
-The content is therefore chosen to make effective links with key themes, reflect expectations in the National Curriculum programmes of study and Early Years Foundation Stage (EYFS) framework and engage the children.
+The content is therefore chosen to make effective links with key themes, reflect expectations in the National Curriculum programmes of study and EYFS framework and engage the children.
 The content may also be chosen based upon the needs or interests of specific cohorts or links to events which are taking place in the community or wider world.